Prediction with Unpredictable Feature Evolution: The Proposed Approach: PUFE

-In the following theorem~(proof deferred to supplementary file), we show that in the low-rank case where $\rk(A)= r$ when observing $s\geq7\mu(r)r\ln(2rn/\delta)$ entries, we can recover $M$ exactly with high probability. \begin{thm} Assume the rank of $A$ is $r$, and the number of observed entries in $M_{(i)}$ is $s\geq7\mu(r)r\ln(rb/\delta)$.
+The following theorem demonstrates that in the low-rank case where $\rk(A)= r$ when observing entries, we can recover $M$ exactly with high probability. \begin{thm} Assume the rank of $A$ is $r$, and the number of observed entries in $M_{(i)}$ is $s\geq7\mu(r)r\ln(rb/\delta)$.
 With a probability at least $1-\delta$, Algorithm \ref{alg:complete} recovers $M_{(i)}$ exactly. \end{thm}

-\textbf{Remark:} We know that there will be fewer and fewer entries in each row as time goes on.
+\begin{remark} We know that there will be fewer and fewer entries in each row as time goes on.
 Thus we can recover $M$ exactly if only we guarantee that the number of entries in the last row is larger than $7\mu(r)r\ln(rb/\delta)$.
 For those rows whose entries are fewer than this amount, we simply discard them.
 Then an intact overlapping period can be used to learn a mapping.
-Suppose the number of rows that contain entries more than $s$ is $b$, and the column number is $d_1$, then with the free row space of $A$, the sample complexity is only $\Omega(br\ln r)$ which is much smaller than $\Omega(rd_1\ln^2d_1)$ of the conventional matrix completion~\cite{DBLP:journals/jmlr/Recht11}.
+Suppose the number of rows that contain entries more than $s$ is $b$, and the column number is $d_1$, then with the free row space of $A$, the sample complexity is only $\Omega(br\ln r)$ which is much smaller than $\Omega(rd_1\ln^2d_1)$ of the conventional matrix completion~\cite{DBLP:journals/jmlr/Recht11}. \end{remark}